sez11a/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query.markdown

         ...
     </service-builder>

-Then define a `findBy-` finder method in the class you created.
+Then define a `findBy*` finder method in the class you created.
 Make sure to add any required arguments to your finder method signature.

 For example, consider a fictitious Guestbook application.
 This application has